 – When I ran mine on a 5lpm concentrator I wasn’t happy with the flame.
 The flame was much weaker than being on an oxy bottle and everything was reducing too easily.
 I was frustrated a lot and actually really hated the torch.
 (Again, this is particular to me, lots of other people run their minor burner on a 5lpm concentrator with no problems)

 I’m not advocating for either torch in particular, what I am saying is; test drive a few torches with different set ups.
 The same torch on different oxygen set ups can behave differently.
 Tanked oxygen gives different results from a low or high powered oxygen concentrator.
 Even if you are thinking of upgrading from a Minor Burner or a Hot Head to something else, look around and test it out.
-Don’t just read a blog or listen to someone else’s advice, get stuck into it and find out for yourself.
+Don’t just read a blog (irony!) or listen to someone else’s advice, get stuck into it and find out for yourself.
 For nearly six months I was dead certain I was going to buy either a GTT Cricket or a Nortel Mega Minor Bench Burner.
 I went out and bought the new oxygen concentrator first in preparation for a Cricket.
-Then, I connected the bigger concentrator to my Minor and I found that I loved the combination and didn’t bother purchasing the new torch.
+Then, I connected the bigger concentrator to my Minor and I found that I loved the combination and didn’t bother purchasing the new torch (Edit 2019, I bought a new torch in 2015).
 That isn’t to say I’m not thinking about buying a new torch someday, just not right now.
 My priorities lie in getting an annealer rather than using my huge kiln all the time.
+(Edit 2019, bought a new kiln too)

 Carlisle Mini CC Torch